gregreen/sampler-cpp/README.md

     ./configure
     make

-There should then be an example script in the `src/` directory.
+There should then be two binaries in the base directory: `ptdemo` and `runtests`.

 Running the example
 ===================

-After compiling the project, you should be able to run the example with
+After compiling the project, you should be able to run the Parallel Tempo demo with

-    src/example
+    ./ptdemo

 This example will sample a multimodal distribution, and drop the results in ASCII files named `output/res_beta_?.txt`.